-Thunkable has a set of 10 tutorials on YouTube that provide a good start in both understanding what the site is capable of and getting you initiated to building apps.
-As you build your app, you can test it by mirroring it on an Android device or -- if you have the Thunkable app -- on an iPhone or iPad.
+Thunkable has video and text-based tutorials that provide a good start in both understanding what the site is capable of and getting you initiated to building apps.
+As you build your app, you can actually live test it.
 You can build a real app that will run on a device and can be published (and sold if it's good) on Google Play or the Apple App Store (though there's a fee for that).

 For most teachers and students, Thunkable will likely need to further develop its tutorials (especially for iOS) before it can be a really viable learning tool.
 They've made their tutorials engaging and fun, but the average teacher will likely want more of them to support students.
 That said, there's a ton to learn through Thunkable, and the potential is incredible; it's just not an easy starting point for many.

 Classes that stick with Thunkable will have the opportunity to work with all aspects of coding and app design.
 From the layout and screen flow to all the coding elements, it's a unique way to put computational thinking (decomposition, pattern recognition, abstraction, and algorithms) into practice.
 This is real-life, hands-on learning with the potential for a truly authentic audience.
 And the most exciting part of Thunkable: You can build a real app that will actually run on a device and can be published.